awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-servicenow.md

 1. For the **ServiceNow host**, enter the URL of your ServiceNow instances\.

-1. From the **ServiceNow version** dropdown, choose the ServceNow version that your organization uses\.
+1. From the **ServiceNow version** dropdown, choose the ServiceNow version that your organization uses\.
 You can choose `London` or all other versions\.

 1. In the **IAM role** field choose **Create a new role\.** Enter a name for the role in the **Role name** field\.
 Choose **Next** to continue\.